 Third Party Fire and Theft

 Third Party Fire and Theft is usually a higher level of cover or Optional Cover that you can purchase on top of Third Party Car Insurance.

 Vehicles are often the targets of crime.
 Research shows that 52,722 vehicles are stolen in Australia each year1.
-Stationary vehicles get targeted at public places such as petrol stations, and parked cars often get broken into, sometimes for valuable contents inside them.
+Stationary vehicles get targeted at public places such as petrol stations, and parked cars often get broken into.

 Comprehensive Car Insurance